open-contracting/kingfisher-process/docs/database.rst

 ------

 collection
-  A collection, like the files written to the crawl directory by Kingfisher Collect collection_file
+  A collection, like the collection of files written to a crawl directory by Kingfisher Collect collection_file
   A file containing a record package or release package, like from Kingfisher Collect collection_file_item